Analysis: What's Up With the Epigraph?

 So, this book has three epigraphs, which in itself is kind of confusing.
+(Way to be an overachiever, Margaret Atwood!)
 Let's take them one at a time.

 First, we've got Genesis: